huankevi/BreezyCreate2/README.md

 class, the <tt>Robot</tt> class, which has easy methods for interacting with the robot: <tt>setForwardSpeed</tt>,
 <tt>playNote</tt>,  <tt>getBumpers</tt>, etc. (See the <tt>robotest.py</tt> script for an example.)

-The <tt>roboserver.py</tt> script can be run on a Raspberry Pi or other single-board computer, to control your Create2 over a wireless ad-hoc network.
-The corresponding <tt>robotclient.py</tt> script uses a joystick or game controller to send commands to the server over the network.
-The <tt>playsong.py</tt> script will use the Create2 to play a familiar melody.

-#### Added functions:
+#### More interacting methods:

-`getWallSeen()` - returns a boolean (true | false) when wall sensor value reaches above certain value
+`getWallSeen` - returns a boolean (true | false) when wall sensor value reaches above certain value

-`getBatteryTemperature()` - returns the temperature of Roomba’s battery in degrees Celsius.
+`getBatteryTemperature` - returns the temperature of Roomba’s battery in degrees Celsius.

-`getLightBumper()` - returns a boolean (true | false) when one or more light bumper sensors reaches above certain value
+`getLightBumper` - returns a boolean (true | false) when one or more light bumper sensors reaches above certain value

-`getLightBumperFrontLeft()` - returns the strength of the light bump front left signal.
+`getLightBumperFrontLeft` - returns the strength of the light bump front left signal.

-`getLightBumperCenterLeft()` - returns the strength of the light bump center left signal.
+`getLightBumperCenterLeft` - returns the strength of the light bump center left signal.

-`getLightBumperLeft()` - returns the strength of the light bump left signal.
+`getLightBumperLeft` - returns the strength of the light bump left signal.

-`getLightBumperFrontRight()` - returns the strength of the light bump front right signal.
+`getLightBumperFrontRight` - returns the strength of the light bump front right signal.

-`getLightBumperCenterRight()` - returns the strength of the light bump center right signal.
+`getLightBumperCenterRight` - returns the strength of the light bump center right signal.

-`getLightBumperRight()` - returns the strength of the light bump right signal.
+`getLightBumperRight` - returns the strength of the light bump right signal.

-`getBatteryCharge()` - returns the current charge of Roomba’s battery in milliamp-hours (mAh).
+`getBatteryCharge` - returns the current charge of Roomba’s battery in milliamp-hours (mAh).
 The charge value decreases as the battery is depleted during running and increases when the battery is charged.

-`getDistance()` - Returns the distance that Roomba has traveled in millimeters since the distance it was last requested is sent as a signed 16-bit value, high byte first
+`getDistance` - Returns the distance that Roomba has traveled in millimeters since the distance it was last requested is sent as a signed 16-bit value, high byte first